Reviews You Can Rely On

 Faster drives available

 If you need the storage capacity of an HDD but want something that's also lightning-fast, there are more extensive AC-powered options that are faster than the Western Digital P10.
 We like the size and portability attributes of this device, but be careful with it.
-Although Western Digital claims that the P10 is "durable," it lacks genuine certifications, while some models offer military-grade shock protection.
-If you're prone to damaging gear or plan on traveling with your hard drive often, it'd be wise to go with a burlier model.
+Although Western Digital claims that the P10 is “durable,” it lacks genuine certifications, while some models offer military-grade shock protection.
+A burlier model is recommended if you are prone to damaging gear or often travel with your drive.
 Shortcomings aside, we highly recommend the P10 for anyone seeking a high-performance and user-friendly HDD that looks great.
+Still, if you're hard on your gear, the Samsung T7 Shield may be more suitable.
+It's durable and fast.

 Read more: Western Digital P10 review